ENMeval 2.0.5 Vignette

 # [`rmaxent`](https://github.com/johnbaums/rmaxent/blob/master/) package.

-# available on Github for the `parse_lambdas()` function that makes it easier to read.
+# available on Github for the `parse_lambdas()` function.

 # We can also get a long list of results statistics from the results slot.